stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/language_model_clients/custom-lm-client.md

     return completions
 ```

-To write it all in a single class we'll get:
+To write it all in a single class, we'll get:

 ```python
 from dsp import LM